 According to the Center for Disease Control, or CDC, and National Institutes of Health, or NIH, (1) an estimated 30 million people in the United States have diabetes, with approximately 1.5 million additional people in the United States diagnosed with diabetes each year, and (2) 285 million people worldwide have diabetes.
 We estimate that the number of people in the United States and the EU with DR in 2015 was approximately 28.5 million.
 According to the NIH, the number of Americans with DR is expected to nearly double from 2010 to 2050.
 The CDC estimates that approximately 900,000 Americans are affected by VTDR.
-We believe a substantial majority of the \$10.5 billion in sales of Lucentis and EYLEA in 2018 were for the treatment of wet AMD and DR. Furthermore, we believe that the frequent injections required by current anti-VEGF therapies may dissuade patients with mild or asymptomatic forms of DR from accepting treatment.
+We believe a substantial majority of the \$11.5 billion in global sales of Lucentis and Eylea in 2019 were for the treatment of wet AMD, DME and RVO, with only a small proportion of sales for the treatment of NPDR without DME.
+Furthermore, we believe that the frequent injections required by current anti-VEGF therapies may dissuade patients with mild or asymptomatic forms of DR from accepting treatment.
 A more durable agent such as KSI-301 could be attractive for these untreated patients and extend the anti-VEGF market to include patients with NVTDR.